8go/matrix-commander-rs/README.md

           webpage.
 In the terminal you should see a text message indicating success.
-You should now be verified across all devices and across all users [default: none] [possible values: none, emoji] --logout <LOGOUT>
+You should now be verified across all devices and across all users [default: none] [possible values: none, emoji] --logout <DEVICE>
           Logout this or all devices from the Matrix homeserver.
 This requires exactly one argument.
 Two choices are offered: 'me' and 'all'.
           Provide one of these choices.
 If you choose 'me', only the one device "matrix-commander-rs" is currently using will be logged out.
-If you choose 'all', all devices of the user used by "matrix-commander-rs" will be logged out. --logout not only logs the user out from the homeserver thereby invalidates the access token, it also removes both the 'credentials' file as well as the 'store' directory.
-After a --logout, one must one must perform a new --login to use "matrix-commander-rs" again.
-You can perfectly use
-          "matrix-commander-rs" without ever logging out. --logout is a cleanup if you have decided not to use this (or all) device(s) ever again [default: none] [possible values: none, me, all]
+If you choose 'all', all devices of the user used by "matrix-commander-rs" will be logged out.
+Using '--logout all' is equivalent to '--delete-device "*" --logout "me"' and requires a password (see --delete-device). --logout not only logs the user out from the homeserver thereby invalidates the access token, it also removes both the 'credentials' file as well as the 'store' directory.
+After a --logout, one must perform a new --login to use "matrix-commander-rs" again.
+You can perfectly use "matrix-commander-rs" without ever logging out. --logout is a cleanup if you have decided not to use this (or all) device(s) ever again [default: none] [possible values: none, me, all]
       --homeserver <HOMESERVER>
           Specify a homeserver for use by certain actions.
 It is an optional argument.
 By default --homeserver is ignored and not used.
 It is used